siddharthkp/jsxo/README.md

 Babel plugin that lets you write files with _JSX only_ and converts them into components at compile time.

-Sometimes I need the power of components but miss the simplicity of writing HTML files.
-This is a sweet "let the bots do the work" solution.
+Sometimes I need the power of components but miss the simplicity of writing HTML files. (especially for presentation components).

-A file named `about.js`
+This is a _let the bots do the work_ solution.

+&nbsp;

+You can create a file called `about.js` and put only the JSX you need, feels like HTML ❤️

 ```js
 <div>Hi, My name is Sid</div>
 ```

-will be transpiled to:
+This will be transpiled to:

 ```js
 import React from 'react'